Frequently Asked Questions

 Does ACCET accredit institutions that offer distance learning programs or degrees?

-The Accrediting Commission consists of no fewer than eleven nor more than fifteen members.
+The Accrediting Commission consists of no fewer than eleven or more than fifteen members.
 The Accrediting Commission manages the administrative and fiscal affairs of ACCET and serves as the judicial body with final authority to interpret and apply the Standards for Accreditation in determining whether or not an applicant meets the published criteria for accreditation.
 The Commission decides, based upon the eligibility criteria, whether it is competent to apply the ACCET Standards to specific educational programs.
 The Commission is responsible for submitting proposed changes in the eligibility requirements and the Standards for Accreditation, to the membership for review and approval.
 The Commission may adopt such policies and procedures as it deems necessary with regard to the accreditation process.
 Five members of the Accrediting Commission must be from the public, and unaffiliated with the ACCET membership.
 Additional public and consumer representatives may be appointed to advise the Commission.
 Commission meetings are held three times per year, in addition to an annual conference and such special meetings as approved by the Commission in accordance with the ACCET Bylaws.

 Who determines the ACCET standards and how often are they evaluated?